DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/Resources/description.md

 ### Assign Multiple Instances of a Resource Kind

 Each resource kind object can contain the [allowMultiple](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/resources/#allowMultiple) property.
-When it is **true**, users can assign multiple instances of this kind to a single appointment.
+When this property is set to **true**, users can assign multiple instances of this kind to a single appointment.
 In this demo, the Owner resource kind allows multiple instances.

 You can also group appointments by resources as shown in the following demo: [Group Orientation](/Demos/WidgetsGallery/Demo/Scheduler/GroupOrientation/).